AASTU-Internship-E-commerce-project/E-commerce/README.md

 This is a team project we were assigned on our internship.
-It is a full-stack ecommerce web-application that is developed using the MERN stack
+It is a full-stack E-shop web-application that is developed using the MERN stack
 (=> MongoDB
  => Express
  => React